nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Every `add` will commit the previous version of the `VersionedAddressBook` to `versionStateHistory`.

 When adding a student entry, these were the alternatives considered.
-* **Alternative 1 (current choice):** Only `Name` has to be specified to create a `Student` entry, making the other attributes optional.
+* **Alternative 1 (current choice):** Only `Name` has to be specified to create a `Person` entry, making the other attributes optional.
     * Pros:
-        * Improves user convenience by allowing them to add a `Student` entry even with limited knowledge about their details.
+        * Improves user convenience by allowing them to add a `Person` entry even with limited knowledge about their details.
     * Cons:
         * A lot of modification for empty/*null* inputs have to be accounted for when saving the data and testing.
 * **Alternative 2:** All parameters have to be filled in